 Mason Materna and Sawyer Schlindwein added 11 and 10 points, respectively, for the Vikings.
 Lawrence University leading scorer Brad Sendell, who recorded a game-high four steals, was held to nine points on 4 of 13 shooting from the floor, including 0-for-3 from 3-point range.
 Sendell was the division's fifth highest scorer at 28 points per game while his five made 3-pointers per game ranked second nationally and his .588 3-point percentage listed ninth.

 UW-Oshkosh led by at least 21 points the entire second half.
-The Titans built their largest cushion of 31 points at 70-39 following Zeitler's third 3-pointer of the second half at the 11:50 mark.
+The Titans built their largest lead of 31 points at 70-39 following Zeitler's third 3-pointer of the second half at the 11:50 mark.

 The Titans, averaging 94.3 points over their last three games, return to action Friday (Dec.
 6) at Alma College (Mich.).